cloki0610/CI-Portfolio-Project-5/README.md

 <hr>

-- Provide a full functional e-commerce platform with online payment.
+- Provide a fully functional e-commerce platform with online payment.
-- Provide user validation to let user create their own account with personal profile.
+- Provide user validation to let user create their account with a personal profile.
-- Provide review and 1:1 communicate platform to review and discuss about their order.
+- Provide review and a 1:1 communication platform to review and discuss their order.
-- Provide a report page to unauthenticated user to report the product which have problem.
+- Provide a report page to unauthenticated users to report the product which has a problem.
-- Provide a pages to let all user to subscribe news letter and submit contact details.
+- Provide a page to let all users subscribe to newsletters and submit contact details.

 <br>